liabru/matter-js/README.md

 See the [Getting started](https://github.com/liabru/matter-js/wiki/Getting-started) wiki page for a minimal usage example.

-Matter.js includes a sample renderer, but this is optional and it's easy to use your own.<br>
+Matter.js includes a sample renderer, but this is optional and it's easy to use your own.
 See the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page for information, including on how to use your own custom game loop.

-Check out the [demo page](http://brm.io/matter-js-demo/) for more examples and then refer to [Demo.js](https://github.com/liabru/matter-js/blob/master/demo/js/Demo.js) to see how they work.
+Check out the [demo page](http://brm.io/matter-js-demo-master/) for more examples and then refer to [Demo.js](https://github.com/liabru/matter-js/blob/master/demo/js/Demo.js) to see how they work.
 Some of the demos are also available on [codepen](http://codepen.io/collection/Fuagy/), where you can easily experiment with them.

 ### Documentation

-Edge build documentation is at [Matter.js API Docs (master)](http://brm.io/matter-js-docs-master/)<br>
+Edge build documentation is at [Matter.js API Docs (master)](http://brm.io/matter-js-docs-master/)
 Stable release documentation is at [Matter.js API Docs (v0.8.0)](http://brm.io/matter-js-docs/)

-### Status

-Matter.js is currently in *alpha* status, meaning the API is still in development and may change occasionally.<br>
-The library is reasonably stable as-is, but it is not yet feature complete.

 ### Building and Contributing